EV Infrastructure Project Planning Checklist

 The ENERGY STAR certified EVSE list helps with selecting the most energy-efficient models.

 Information on EV charging demand, siting, and electrical capacity can inform which types of EV chargers are selected and how many to install.
-Refer to the section on Electric Vehicle Charging Speeds for information on available charger types, namely, Level 1, Level 2, and DCFC.
+Refer to the section on Charger Types and Speeds for information on available charger types, namely, Level 1, Level 2, and DCFC.
 When selecting a charger type, consider its voltages, resulting charging and vehicle dwell times, and estimated up-front and ongoing costs.

 While local costs can vary significantly from the national average, a 2019 report by the International Council on Clean Transportation estimates that hardware and installation costs for networked Level 2 chargers is around $6,000 for a single-port pedestal capable of charging one vehicle and $11,000 for a dual-port pedestal that can charge two vehicles at once.
 Costs for non-networked chargers are significantly less at around $4,000 for a single-port and $8,000 for a dual-port charger.
 For DCFC units, typical costs range from $70,000 to $120,000.
 See the decision tree in the figure below for additional guidance in selecting a charger type.